nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 Results
 -------

-Nipype has been in use at UC Berkeley, MGH, MIT and University of Washington, Seattle.
+Nipype has been in use at UC Berkeley, University of Edinburgh, MGH, MIT and University of Washington, Seattle on a wide range of projects.
+These include: 1) large pediatric and psychiatric studies;

-Used on motor tasks, perception, PET, ... avoidance of redundant expensive computation, reduces duplication in parallel or nearly parallel pipelines

-Encourages exploration of algorithm parameter changes The pipeline allows one to easily compare algorithms [expand on this]

-Very reproducible
-easy to keep track of whats been done, and how
+2) MRI, fMRI, DTI and PET studies; and 3) a variety of cognitive and experimental paradigms.
+In all of these cases, the advantage of using Nipype has been: a) to work through a single interface on different software; b) to avoid redundant expensive computations; 3) to reduce duplication of data in workflows; 4) to distribute computational load across file-system sharing clusters; 5) to keep track of what has been done; and 6) to visualize the workflow.

+Furthermore, integrating interfaces to FSL and FreeSurfer allows SPM workflows to leverage different volume- and surface-based structural analysis components and provides a mechanism for integrating MRI, fMRI and DTI data within a single workflow.

 Conclusion
 ----------

-Growing developer community
+Nipype provides an environment for interactive manipulation of data through a python interface as well as performing reproducible, distributed analysis using the pipeline system and has a growing developer and user community.
+Future plans include adding: interfaces to other analysis tools (e.g., Afni, ANTS), a direct interface to the NIPy statistical analysis framework, the ability to query data and workflows, a repository for workflows (cf. myExperiment.org), infrastructure for using Nipype as a teaching tool.

 Future plans
 (add afni,  ANTS, direct interface to nipy)
 Good opportunity for comparative validation of tools and algorithms